ivanj0rge/sei-75-u2-frontend/README.md

 Timeframe & Working Team:

-I worked independently on the Muay Thai AMS project during the sixth week of the course.
+I worked independently on the Muay Thai AMS project during the sixth week of the GA Software Engineering course.

 Technologies Used: